hamstergene/p5/README.md

     export P4USER=MyUsername
     export P4CONFIG=.perforce

+**The last line `export P4CONFIG=.perforce` is the most essential**.
+For some reason, `p4` assumes no default value for it.

-then restart terminal or relogin, and create `.perforce` files in root of each workspace with the following line:
+Restart terminal or relogin, and create `.perforce` files in root of each workspace with the following line:

     P4CLIENT=current-workspace-name